learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 Ok, so we can reassign the state by adding the dispatch function to our `reducer.js` file.
 This dispatch function should receive an argument of action.
-It access the state because it is declared earlier in the file in global scope.
+It can access the state because it is declared earlier in the file in global scope.

 ```javascript
 function dispatch(action){